-What happens in your first driving lesson?
+What to expect on your first driving lesson

 There are myths that you can spend the whole hour stationary and the car doesn’t move.
 We have heard of companies out there that do that, but it’s not something we practice at driveJohnson’s.